Python Classes and Objects

 However, we called the method simply by writing harry.greet() without any arguments, and it still worked.

-This is because whenever an object calls its methods, the object itself is passed as the first argument.
+This is because, whenever an object calls its method, the object itself is passed as the first argument.
 So, harry.greet() translates into Person.greet(harry).

 Note: The first argument of the function in class must be the object itself.
 This is conventionally called self.
-You can use any name instead of self, however, we recommend you follow the convention.
+It can be named otherwise, but we highly recommend you follow the convention.

 Constructors in Python (init Function)